flynnogden/simple-calculator/README.md

-# simple-calculator
+# Overview
-Simple C# calculator
+Simple C# calculator with basic division, subtraction, addition, multiplication, and to the power of functions.